Bottom Line Up Front: I did two Tactical Games competitions last year. This post covers what it is, how I trained for it, and my lessons learned.

 Competing will come with a serious price tag, even for those with weapons already.
-You can find used gear a lot of places, but even if you do, it has the potential to cost a pretty penny.
+Right off the bat, currently the Tactical Games costs $387 just to enter the competition.
+You need a lot of gear, which you can find used a lot of places, but even if you do, it has the potential to cost a pretty penny.
 Keep in mind that everything you would use in a TTG competition has real-life utility so it’s more like you are just pushing your personal kit to the limit than buying items only for this sport.
 However, if you already had a pistol and rifle, do you have all the right optics?
 I competed with a Vortex LPVO (1-6) in one event and then with an EOTECH EXPS-2 with 3x multiplier the second time.
 You are pushing $850-1000 right there minimum just for the optic (the highest end are using Vortex Razors that run $2-3k).
 Even if you have a basic rifle, do you want to show up with a budget Palmetto State AR you got five years ago for $400?
 If you don’t have an AR or want to get a new one that is a lifetime purchase such as something from Bravo Company, SOLGW, Triarc, or Geissele, be ready to spend $2k (Knights, LMT, Radian gear is even more).
 You can get a good gun from Aero or Ballistic Advantage though for less.
 Then you need a good tactical sling, two-stage Geissele trigger, B5 SOPMOD stock, Radian Raptor charging handle & Radian Talon 45-degree ambi safety selector which will add another $500 to your AR-15.
 Plate carrier, pouches, and plates is at least $500, more like $750.
 Pistol belt, pistol and rifle mag pouches, and dump pouch is $350-500.
 Do you really want to compete with that Glock 19 Gen 3 from 2008?
 So you need a new Glock 17 or 19 (minimum).
 Add a red dot, extra magazines, and holster for a total of $1000.
 Want to get serious and get a Staccato 2011 pistol like the top competitors?
-Start at $2000, then get a light (have to do it), and Safariland holster to bring that to $3k ($5k if you get the top of the line model).
+Start at $2000, then get a light (have to do it), and Safariland holster to bring that to $3k ($5k+ if you get the top of the line model).
 Oh, by the way, you haven’t even bought any ammo or range time!
 5.56/.223 runs around 50 cents per round in bulk.
 9mm goes for about 33 cents per round right now.
 So get on the range 10 total times, shoot a hundred rifle and pistol each time.
 That will cost you $830 in ammo to train without any range time fees or target purchases, so let’s just round that up to an even $1000, which is definitely low.
 Good shoes, clothes, eye protection, gloves, etc., another $300.
-Also it costs $350 to enter the competition.
 And you need to bring another few hundred rounds to use in the competition ($250).
 I am not going to total it up for you, but you can see it’s not cheap.
 You get to keep all this and it makes you CAPABLE AS HELL in an emergency situation, so all this training is toward a real, useful endstate.
 Plus it’s fun and gets you outdoors doing interesting physical things.
 If you want more specifics about any of my gear, contact me and we can discuss.
 I didn’t want to get into the eaches of the magazine pouches or which trigger I used here, but I know some of you really may want to know.

 There are a lot of little details to know about where to sleep at a competition (overnight and during), what quality of life gear to bring, how much water, what kind of food, etc. that you have to figure out the first time but are very clear afterwards.
 You have to ask around to get this info.
 They don’t do a great job of explaining many minor things on their website.
 Few tutorials about gear requirements and rules, but mostly you have to ask in message boards or find someone who has been to one to talk to.